 You’ve more than likely guessed it, but Tech Wildcatters specialize in helping tech-based companies, specifically.
 So if you work in, say, healthcare, you might need to look at another accelerator in Dallas.

 Such as Health Wildcatters, a fantastic healthcare accelerator in Dallas!

-As the name suggests, Health Wildcatters provide investment and key resources to support healthcare entrepreneurs in Dallas.
+As the name suggests, Health Wildcatters provide investment and key resources to support healthcare entrepreneurs and healthcare brands in Dallas.

 Around 8 to 12 startups join this accelerator annually, participating in an engaging three month program.
 On the program, Dallas healthcare startups will gain invaluable experience and knowledge.
 Hundreds of mentors are also on hand to help anyone on this journey.